-- 2. Do the following as necessary to locate your files: - If you need to display files inside a subfolder on your device, press the arrow buttons to highlight the folder and press the Enter button. - To move back up a folder level on your device, highlight Back to Top and press Enter.

-- To view additional files in a folder, highlight Next page or Previous page and press Enter.
-(You can also press the Page up or down buttons on the remote control.) - 3.
+- 3. Do the following as necessary to locate your files: - If you need to display files inside a subfolder on your device, press the arrow buttons to highlight the folder and press the Enter button. - To move back up a folder level on your device, highlight Back to Top and press Enter. - To view additional files in a folder, highlight Next page or Previous page and press Enter.
+(You can also press the Page up or down buttons on the remote control.) - To display images from a different USB drive, select Select Drive at the top of the PC Free screen and press Enter. - 4.
 Do one of the following: - To display an individual image, press the arrow buttons to highlight the image and press Enter.
-(Press the Esc button to return to the file list screen.) - To display a slide show of all the images in a folder, press the arrow buttons to highlight the Slideshow option at the bottom of the screen and press Enter.
+(Press the Esc button to return to the file list screen.)

+• To display a slide show of all the images in a folder, press the arrow buttons to highlight the Slideshow option at the bottom of the screen and press Enter.